imixs/imixs-workflow/src/site/markdown/engine/plugins/mailplugin.md

 ### Cancel e-mail

-Sending a e-mail message can be canceled by the application or another plug-in by setting the attribute 'keyMailInactive' to 'true'.
+Sending a e-mail message can be canceled by the application or another plugin by setting the attribute 'keyMailInactive' to 'true'.
 The attribute is part of the corresponding BPMN event.

     keyMailInactive=true